 In 2017 Peter Mungkuri was named WINNER of the Hadley Art Prize, Hadley’s Orient Hotel in Hobart, Tasmania and in 2018 he was named WINNER of the General Painting Award at the 35th Telstra National Aboriginal and Torres Strait Islander Art Awards.
 That same year he was a finalist in the prestigious Wynne Prize at the Art Gallery of New South Wales in Sydney.

-In 2019 Peter Mungkuri was again named a finalist in the 36th Telstra National Aboriginal and Torres Strait Islander Art Awards and the Wynne Prize 2019.
+In 2019 Peter Mungkuri OAM was shortlisted for the 36th Telstra National Aboriginal and Torres Strait Islander Art Awards and the Wynne Prize 2019.

 For an extended CV, please contact Alcaston Gallery at firstname.lastname@example.org